Types of Water in Pharmaceutical, Usage and Technique to Prepare

 9. Water for analytical purposes

-Drinking water in pharmaceuticals shall comply with the standard specified by the Bureau of the Indian standard of WHO, Drinking water standard, and US potable water standard 40 CFR 141.
-Indian pharmacopeia has given a 500 CFU/ml limit for the total aerobic microbial count for drinking potable Water.
+Drinking water in pharmaceuticals shall comply with the standards specified by the Bureau of Indian Standards, WHO Drinking Water Standards, and US potable water standard 40 CFR 141.
+The Indian Pharmacopeia has given a 500 CFU/ml limit for the total aerobic microbial count for drinking potable water.

 • Preparation of external use products